157-git/rgdocumentation/final_combined_documentation.md

 ![WhatsApp Image 2025-01-24 at 2 27 09 PM](https://github.com/user-attachments/assets/0d90a2d2-a8e8-45c3-9519-bc18c0955b6e)

+#### **Structure of a Manual Test Case: **

+Test Case ID: A unique identifier for the test case (e.g., TC001).

+Test Case Name: A short and descriptive title (e.g., "Verify Login Functionality").

+Preconditions: Any setup or prerequisites required before executing the test case (e.g., "User should be registered").

+Test Steps: Detailed steps to execute the test case.

+Test Data: Data inputs required for the test (if applicable).

+Expected Result: The desired outcome if the system behaves correctly.

+Actual Result: The result observed after execution (filled in during testing).

+Pass/Fail: The status of the test case based on comparison between expected and actual results.

+Comments: Any additional observations or notes

+---

 #### **Automation Testing:**

 ---

 An **Automation Report** generated from tests run using **Selenium** provides detailed insights into the outcomes of automated test executions.
 Selenium is an open-source tool for automating web applications across different browsers.
 After running tests, an automation report summarizes key information such as test success, failure, and errors, which helps in tracking the quality of the application.